pyg-team/pytorch_geometric/docs/source/advanced/graphgym.rst

 Basic Usage
 -----------

-To use GraphGym, you need to clone :pyg:`PyG` from Github, then change to the :obj:`graphgym/` directory.
+To use GraphGym, you need to clone :pyg:`PyG` from GitHub, then change to the :obj:`graphgym/` directory.

 .. code-block:: bash